 The storm water management practices covered by this Agreement are depicted in the reduced copy of a portion of the construction plans, as shown below.
-The practices include three (3) bioretention basins and all associated pipes, outlet control structures, grass swales, earthen berms, and other components of these practices.
-All the noted storm water management practices are located within the subdivision plat, as noted in Exhibit A.
+The practices include three bioretention basins and all associated pipes, earthen berms, rock chutes and other components of these practices.